tanishisherewithhh/Smp-hack/README.md

 # Hacks:

-`MAKE SURE TO READ THE KEYBINDS AND DESCRIPTION OF THE HACKS [HERE](https://github.com/tanishisherewithhh/Smp-hack#default-keybinds)`
+`MAKE SURE TO READ THE KEYBINDS AND DESCRIPTION OF THE HACKS-` [HERE](https://github.com/tanishisherewithhh/Smp-hack#default-keybinds)

 |Hacks |Modes |